niacdoial/blemd/MANUAL.md

-**How to obtain a `.bmd` file from a game (with the use of other tools)?**
+### How to obtain a `.bmd` file from a game (with the use of other tools)?

-First, you will need a file that contains the entire game (you can do it by using this method (http://wiibrew.org/wiki/CleanRip) if you have a Wii and bought a game: it is *the only legal method, to my knowledge*)
+First, you will need a file that contains the entire game (you can do it by using this method (http://wiibrew.org/wiki/CleanRip) if you have a Wii and bought a game:
+*to my knowledge, it is the only legal method, if/where it even is.*)

 Then, extract the contents of the game and put the result into a folder.
-Dolphin emulator (at dolphin-emu.org) does the job just fine, but you have to find this option first.
+Dolphin emulator (at dolphin-emu.org) does the job just fine, but you have to find the procedure to do it.
-If you are not your PC's admin, you will need to already have the 2015 64-bit version of Visual c++ redistributable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) (most recent (2015+) PCs have it)
+note: If you are not your PC's admin, you will need to already have the 2015 64-bit version of Visual c++ redistributable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) (most recent (2015+) PCs have it)